wp-plugins/shortcode-factory/readme.txt

 = Does this plugin has a known conflict with Wordpress or other plugins? =

 Although, we have tested it in very much detail.
 But technically, it shouldn’t create a conflict, since it does not try to change anything in the Wordpress System.

+= What if I use another short code in [scf-allow]...[/scf-allow]? =

+[scf-allow] supports "short code within short code", so your other short codes in an [scf-allow]...[/scf-allow] block are rendered pretty fine.

 == Screenshots ==